Last revised on October 14, 2022.

 Calls that we were able to make include:

 - campsite on Lafleche Point on the south shore of Lake Nipissing’s West Bay

-- CS 419: on the Main Channel of the Upper French below the Five Miles Rapids section
+- CS 503 (old# 419): on the Main Channel of the Upper French below the Five Miles Rapids section

 Access Bell’s coverage map here

-For all the details of a short yet multi-faceted canoe trip we are glad we made, the following post will get you started!
+The following post will get you started on all the details of a short yet multi-faceted canoe trip we are glad we made!